A topic from the subject of Safety Protocols in Chemistry.

 Key Points:

-• Be aware of potential hazards and follow safety protocols.
+• Be aware of potential hazards and follow all safety protocols.

-• Know the location of safety equipment, including eyewash stations and fire extinguishers.
+• Know the location and proper use of all safety equipment, including eyewash stations, safety showers, fire extinguishers, and first-aid kits.

-• Evacuate the lab immediately in case of an emergency.
+• Evacuate the lab immediately in case of fire or any other serious emergency.

 Main Concepts: